PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 This will install the `restify` module and also add the dependency to `package.json`

 > #### --no-optional.. ![](../info.png)
 > By default `restify` installs DTrace probes, this can be disabled during install with the --no-optional flag.
-Whilst DTrace is great not all systems support it which is why we have chosen to disable it in this example.
+While DTrace is great not all systems support it which is why we have chosen to disable it in this example.
 We can find out more about dtrace here: http://dtrace.org/blogs/about/

 Now it's time to actually write our service.
 Using our favorite editor let's add the following code to the `service.js` file: